About

 Educate:

-The GLSO offers community resources, a newsletter, social media, and a GLBTQQIA+ library
+The PCSO offers community resources, a monthly magazine, social media, and a Pride library featuing materials by and about LGBTQ+ individuals.

 Enhance:

-The GLSO organizes, participates, and collaborates in distinct visibility activities such as Lexington’s annual Pride Festival.
+The PCSO organizes, participates, and collaborates in distinct visibility activities such as Lexington’s annual Pride Festival.

 Empower: